AndrewHannigan/ctxgen/README.md

 ## Context Folder Structure

 The `.context` folder can contain text files organized in any folder structure.
+File format, file naming, and directory structure do not matter.
+Organize the `.context` folder however you see fit for your project.
 Here's an example:

 ```
 .context/